ekoedmedia/MedWave/README.md

 Installation
 ------------

-To install MedWave it is best to follow the step provided below.
+To install MedWave it is best to follow the step provided below, or for more detailed steps see: [MedWave Installation in-depth][2]

 Learn More
 ----------